ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-common.md

 7. Click the **Stop Acquisition** button on the Tap Example VI.
 8. Select the **I2C Timestamps** tab to view I2C timestamp data on both the Tap and Acquisition Example VIs.
     - View the displayed I2C timestamp data in the **I2C Timestamps** table.
 The **I2C Timestamps** table displays I2C timestamp information for all I2C traffic.
 I2C timestamps begin logging immediately after the FPGA bitfile is downloaded and include timestamp data prior to the start of the LLP packet data acquisition (i.e. I2C traffic from the configuration script).
-    - The first set of timestamps in the displayed will correspond to the script defined by the **Deserializer (Input) Configuration Script** control.
+    - The first set of timestamps displayed will correspond to the script defined by the **Deserializer (Input) Configuration Script** control.
 The next set of timestamps displayed will correspond to the script defined by the **Serializer (Output) Configuration Script** control.
 The last set of timestamps will correspond to the script defined by the **Configuration Script** control on the Acquisition Example VI.
-    - Note that the tap scripts change the addresses for the serializer and deserializer in the tap channel pair, which prevents an address conflict when running the acquisition script.
+    - Observe that the tap scripts change the addresses for the serializer and deserializer in the tap channel pair, which prevents an address conflict when running the acquisition script.
 As a result, the acquisition configuration script I2C commands sent to the default deserializer address result in an ACK response from the acq module and a NACK response from the tap module, while the I2C commands sent to the camera address are passed though the tap bridge to the camera and result in an ACK response on both the tap and acq modules.

         > Note: To display I2C timestamp data, **Log I2C to Disk** must be enabled and desired timestamp IDs must be added to the **timestamp filter** array.
 The I2C timestamp data displayed is read from the User_Timestamps.tdms file and filtered to display only timestamp IDs included in the timestamp filer array.
 The **I2C Timestamps** display is updated after the acquisitions completes.